jonhadfield/easeprobe/docs/Deployment.md

     storage: 10Gi
 ```

-### 5.3 Deploy EaseProbe
+### 5.3 Deploy GuardianProbe

-This is the deployment file for EaseProbe.
+This is the deployment file for GuardianProbe.

 ```yaml
 apiVersion: apps/v1